A Classic Pencil

 A Little Tombow History

-Such was my curiosity about the history of these Japanese babies I did some more poking around and have come to find out that the predecessor to the Mono Professional is the legendary Mono 100 (the Gold Standard for artists and animators) which used to be distributed in the U.S. but was for some reason discontinued a few years ago.
+Such was my curiosity about the history of these Japanese babies I did some more poking around and have come to find out that the predecessor to the Mono Professional is the legendary Mono 100 (often claimed as the Gold Standard for artists and animators) which used to be distributed in the U.S. but has for some reason been discontinued.
 Apparently the outcry was so great Tombow rereleased the pencils back into the wilds of the U.S. under the name Mono Professional.
-Here's where it gets a little fuzzy for me.
+Here's where it gets a little fuzzy.

 As I understand it when the Mono 100s all but disappeared from the U.S. market a few years ago a rumor started that they were no longer in production.
-This is wrong, they simply were no longer being distributed in the U.S. Production of the Mono 100 has never stopped and they continue to be distributed throughout Japan and Europe by Tombow Japan.
+Apparently this was inaccurate, they simply were no longer being distributed in the U.S. Production of the Mono 100 has never stopped and they continue to be distributed throughout Japan and Europe by Tombow Japan.
 While they can still be purchased in the U.S. from Bay Area online retailer JetPens for roughly $2.30 each, I don't believe a proper distribution network remains for the Mono 100 in the U.S. like there is for the now repackaged new(er) Mono Professional.

 Tombow USA claims there are no material differences, the graphite is supposed to be identical, only the name has changed.
 However, Tombow Japan claims there is a slightly different graphite composition.
 Amazing how this all comes from the same company.
 Don't you just love marketing?
 However, opinions among long-time Mono 100 users is that there are noticeable if subtle differences, and while the Mono Professional is a very good pencil it's not on equal footing with the 100.
 Confused yet?
 I am.